revell-logo

 Exercise 1: The Walk-Back Test

-1. Set up at 10 yards and shoot a tight group
+1. Set up at 10 yards and shoot a tight group with your sight centered

 2. Without adjusting your sight, move back to 20, 30, and 40 yards

-3. Note the horizontal drift of your groups
+3. Note the horizontal drift of your groups at each distance

 Exercise 2: Angle Shooting Drill

-1. Find a safe location with steep uphill and downhill shots
+1. Find a safe location with steep uphill and downhill shots at the same distance

-2. Shoot groups at the same distance on flat ground, uphill, and downhill
+2. Shoot groups on flat ground, then uphill, then downhill

 3. Compare group positions to verify third axis adjustment